According to the Ministry of Education and Sports, inclusive education:

 ‘ ... embraces modifications in curricular, teaching methods, teaching/learning resources, medium of communication and adjusting the learning environment to meet individual learning needs.
 It is learner centered, flexible and adjustable to the individual needs and potential of every child.
 This approach takes cognizance of and seeks to mitigate factors that form barriers to children's participation in learning and development.
 It is meant to widen opportunity for ALL Children to interact, play, learn, experience the feeling of belonging and develop in accordance with their potentials and difficulties; thereby obtaining good quality of life within their respective environments.
-It is all about changing attitudes, behaviour, teaching methods, curriculum, environment and allocation of human, material and financial resources to meet the educational needs of All Learners”.
+It is all about changing attitudes, behaviour, teaching methods, curriculum, environment and allocation of human, material and financial resources to meet the educational needs of all learners.’

 Special education needs

-Inclusive education focuses beyond both the traditional and the transitional practices of special education and integration respectively.
-The government has made progress in ensuring the delivery of inclusive and quality education for all through the Universal Secondary Education (USE) Programme and the Universal Primary Education (UPE) Programme which have led to an increase in enrolment by 4.7% (from 8,264,317 in 2015/16 to 8,655,924 in 2016/17) at primary level and 13.5% (from 1,284,008 in 2015/16 to 1,457,277 in 2016/17) at secondary level.
+Inclusive education goes beyond both the traditional and the transitional practices of special education and integration, respectively.
+The government has made progress in ensuring the delivery of inclusive and quality education for all through the Universal Secondary Education programme and the Universal Primary Education programme, which have led to an increase in enrolment of 4.7% (from 8,264,317 in 2015/16 to 8,655,924 in 2016/17) at primary level and 13.5% (from 1,284,008 in 2015/16 to 1,457,277 in 2016/17) at secondary level.

-Uganda is a signatory to a number of International Commitments, including the Convention against Discrimination in Education (1968).
+Uganda is a signatory to a number of international commitments, including the Convention Against Discrimination in Education (1968).
 At the regional level, Uganda ratified the African Union Protocol to the African Charter on Human and People’s Rights on the Rights of Women in Africa (2003).

-Despite the Ministry of Education and Sports drafted an inclusive education policy in 2011, in 2017 it was still under development.
+Although the Ministry of Education and Sports drafted an inclusive education policy in 2011, in 2017 it was still under development.
 Among the main challenges are insufficient funding, weak policy framework, limited data and insufficient training for teachers.

-Ethnic, linguistic and indigenous groups
+Ethnic and linguistic groups and indigenous groups

 People living in rural or remote areas